-15.1.5 Planting Hedges in Corsica
+15.1.6 Planting Hedges in Corsica

-Grant Name Planting Hedges in Corsica (Planter des Haies en Corse) Grant Purpose Seeks to finance the planting of 34 km of hedges and intra-parcel trees annually in Corsica, promoting biodiversity and sustainable farming practices.
+Grant Name Planting Hedges in Corsica (Planter des Haies en Corse) Grant Purpose Seeks to finance the planting of 34 km of hedges and intra-parcel trees - annually in Corsica, promoting biodiversity and sustainable farming practices.
 Grant Rate Financial assistance covers up to 100% of eligible expenses, including preparatory work, plant costs, and maintenance activities.
-Grant Detail The grant is aimed at farmers, legal entities (e.g., GAEC, EARL, SCEA), agricultural educational institutions, and agricultural producer groups (e.g., OP, GIEE).The budget for each project is between €1,000 and €5,000 excluding VAT.The Planting Period is listed as up to spring 2024 (unsure why the date is set so far back).
+Grant Detail The grant is aimed at farmers, legal entities (e.g., GAEC, EARL, SCEA), agricultural educational institutions, and agricultural producer groups (e.g., OP, GIEE).
+The budget for each project is between €1,000 and €5,000 excluding VAT.
+The Planting Period is listed as up to spring 2024 (unsure why the date is set so far back).
 There is a preference towards varieties with a local origin such as Corsica Grana or Végétal Local.
-Further detail via: https://corse.chambres-agriculture.fr/dossiers-1/detail- news-aides/planter-des-haies-en-corse Duration Again aligns with the 2023-27 CAP Update Applications are open until October 31, 2024.
-Starting in 2025, the application period will be from January 1 to October 31 each year.
+Further detail via: https://corse.chambres-agriculture.fr/dossiers-1/detail-news-aides/planter-des-haies-en-corse Duration Again aligns with the 2023-27 CAP Update The 2025 application period is from 1st January to 31st October.
 Implications Opportunities for suppliers of native plants, tools, and materials for hedge planting.
 This may signify fewer opportunities for NZTE clients but demand for general hedge planting and maintenance of equipment should increase.
 That said, 34km of hedges is not that much.
 A large UK farm often has 16km of hedges.